learn-academy-2022-bravo/week-3-assessment-Velasqj8/interview-questions.md

   Your answer: Yarn is an app development tool.
 The files that are modified in a React application when yarn is run are app.js and app.css.

   Researched answer: Yarn is a package manager for JavaScript.
+The files that are modified in a React application are yarn.lock and node_modules.